grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi stood in front of the pipes and opened a long metal toolbox bolted to the wall between them.
 From it he took a wrench as long as a forearm -- not Hemi's forearm, but the forearm of an average-sized human.
 The wrench was wrapped in a heavily-pilled rag that had been dyed a bland gray color from the decades of grease worked permanently into the fibers.
 He fitted the end of the wrench over one of the heavy nuts controlling the valves.

-"I am ready to blow the tanks."
-He said with some emphasis, aiming this statement up to the control room hatch above.
+"I am ready to blow the tanks," he said with some emphasis, aiming this statement up to the control room hatch above.
 "At your service, Sylvia."

 There was a pause while Captain Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
 Then: "OK Hemi, open the fuckin' ballast blow valves!"